flamapy/flamapy_docs/_operations/unique_features.md

 # Unique Features
 **Description**:
-Identifies features that are unique to specific configurations, highlighting features that differentiate products.
+Identifies features that are unique to specific configurations, highlighting features that differentiate configurations.

 **Application**:
 Useful for identifying differentiating features in a product line, aiding in marketing and product development.